 There are leaks at some part of the walls due to heavy rains.

 We pay close attention to the holes and the wet walls because that’s a major repair, even in the toilet roof there’s leakage.
-We were attended by an Engineer from MDC and he took photos as well.
+We were attended by an Engineer from MDC, and he took photos of spotted area as well.

 All AMAIA Scapes units are handed over bare.
-No ceiling, no flooring, cabinets, and partitions which gives us home owner the freedom to design the interior.
+It looks small bare.
+No ceiling, no flooring, cabinets, and partitions.
 The walls are built using Smart Load Bearing Blocks that provides a very solid finish.
 Makati Development Corporation (MDC) is in charge of construction which is Ayala’s own construction company.
 Further assurance is given to homeowners with a one-year warranty on workmanship and materials used.

-All units have provision for expansion with restrictions that we need to check in the blueprints.
-There’s a construction bond and we need to submit the design before doing the interior or exterior expansion.
+All units have provision for expansion with restrictions.
+There’s a construction bond when owners wanted to renovate the unit, and owners need to submit the design first and approval before doing the interior or exterior expansion.

 Our turnover went smoothly, good thing it was raining heavily and we spotted a lot of leaks/seepage.
 We’re really hoping that problems we spotted will resolve as soon as possible.
 I’m keeping my fingers crossed.

-We attended AMAIA Orientation after the visit on our unit, and EJ did a lot of paper signing.
-We had all documents including Deed of Absolute Sale, copy of TCT, as-built plan, etc.
+We attended AMAIA Orientation after the visit to our unit, and EJ did a lot of paper signing.
+We had all documents including Deed of Absolute Sale, a copy of TCT, as-built plan, etc.

 The house turnover lasted for about 2 hours.
 EJ signs a lot of paper works.
 There’s a quick orientation about the do’s and don’ts, but I didn’t absorb all the information.

 We took a loan at BPI for five years, and by 2021 we will be finished our mortgage.
 We plan to renovate this unit to make it livable as soon as possible because we wanted to rent it out while we are still working abroad.